mysrejourney/mkdocs/docs/terraform/basics.md

 Whereas,

-Hostname is optional.
-If it is not mentioned, then it is default value (registry.terraform.io)
+_Hostname_ is optional.
+If it is not mentioned, then it is <mark>default value (registry.terraform.io)</mark>

-Organisation namespace is Hashicorp/Partner Provider/Community Provider
+_Organisation namespace_ is Hashicorp/Partner Provider/Community Provider

-Provider name is AWS/Azure/GCP/Local etc.,
+_Provider name_ is AWS/Azure/GCP/Local etc.,

 **Configuration Directory**